Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Supplementary Experimental Settings

 \subsection{RL Algorithm Settings}

-We develop and A3C RL algorithm~\cite{mnih2016asynchronous} that is used in EDA tasks~\cite{Arch-AAAI24-Bai} as baseline, the settings are shown in \Cref{tab:appendixRL}.
-For training, they are trained with 50 epochs (equal to ``rounds'' in our framework).
-Each episode launches 5 parallel optimization iterations.
-Thus the RL can get more QoR feedback signal compared to our agentic framework.
-It is worth-noting that we give a large reward for total slack since timing is of top-priority during chip optimization.
+We adapt A3C~\cite{Arch-AAAI24-Bai} and PPO~\cite{PD-TODAES26-Hsiao} as baselines, and the RL training settings are shown in \Cref{tab:appendixRL}.
+For training, they are trained with 50 episodes.
+Each episode launches one optimization.
+Thus, RL receives more QoR feedback signals than our agentic framework.
+We give a large reward for total slack since timing is the top priority during chip optimization.
 We also give additional bonus when timing violations are eliminated.